-In our main analysis, we estimate the following event-study regression model:
+In our main analysis, we estimate the following event-study regression model for extended alert filers in the CCP:

-$$Y{it} = \beta_0 + \sum{e=-8}^{22} \beta{1e} T_e + \delta_i + X{it} \gamma + \varepsilon{it}.$$ (1)

-where Y is an outcome variable of interest, and T is a set of event time dummy variables relative to the time of extended fraud alert filing.
-For example, $T{2i}$ is equal to 1 when two quarters have passed since alert filing and 0 otherwise.
+$$Y{it} = \beta_0 + \sum{e=-8}^{22} \beta{1e} T_e + \delta_i + X{it} \gamma + \varepsilon{it}, \tag{1}$$ where Y is an outcome variable of interest, and T is a set of event time dummy variables relative to the time of extended fraud alert filing.
+For example, T{2l} is equal to 1 when two quarters have passed since alert filing and 0 otherwise.
 This approach measures the changes in the outcome variables up to eight quarters before fraud alert filing (to observe preexisting trends, if any), at the time of the filing, and up to 22 quarters after alert filing.
 These are all relative to the omitted period, which is quarters 22 to 9 before the alert filing.
-The vector of individual-level controls $X{it}$ includes a fifth-order polynomial in age, state fixed effects, calendar time fixed effects, and the interactions of state and calendar time fixed effects.
-We also include individual fixed effects, $\delta_i$ .
+The vector of individual-level controls X{ll} includes a fifth-order polynomial in age, state fixed effects, calendar time fixed effects, and the interactions of state and calendar time fixed effects.
+We also include individual fixed effects, δ_l .13.
 Standard errors are clustered at the individual level.

-As previously mentioned, the data used in these regressions only include extended fraud alert filers.
-Hence, the only source of variation exploited is the variation in the time of victimization and fraud alert filing.
+As the sample used in these regressions includes only extended fraud alert filing.
 This specification is standard in the literature and is used by Gallagher (2014); Gross, Notowidigdo, and Wang (2020); and Dobkin et al. (2018).

-6. The Effects of Identity Theft on Consumer Credit Characteristics
+6. The Effects of Severe Identity Theft on Consumer Credit Characteristics

 In this section, we use the econometric strategy described in Section 5 to examine three research questions.
-First, we examine what happens to filers when they experience identity theft.
-Second, we explore filers' credit performance after identity theft (including any cleanup of fraudulent information from credit records).
-Third, we document long-term effects of identity theft on credit performance, borrowing and use of credit, loan default, and other consumer interactions with the credit markets.
+First, we examine what happens to severe identity theft victims when they experience fraud.
+Second, we explore their credit performance after severe identity theft (including any cleanup of fraudulent information from credit records).
+Third, we document long-term effects of severe identity theft on credit performance, borrowing and use of credit, loan default, and other consumer interactions with the credit markets.
 We summarize our results for these three lines of inquiry in Figures 2-7.
 All figures report coefficients from the distributed lag regression model specified in Equation (1) for a number of outcome measures.
 The coefficients show the difference in the outcome variables between already victimized consumers and not-yet-victimized individuals over the time before and after identity theft.
 In addition to point estimates displayed as dots, all figures provide 95 percent confidence intervals as vertical bands.
 In the following subsections, we discuss our results for all consumers and for some consumers with more pronounced effects.